 The international executive board of the musicians union left the matter of concluding an agreement with AGVA in the hands of Petrillo in January 1950.
 In May, an understanding was reached between the AFM and AGVA.
 Performers who act on some occasions and play an instrument on others would be eligible to join both unions.
 Instrumentalists who only incidentally act or serve as masters of ceremonies must belong only to the AFM.
-Actors, on the other hand, who play an instrument during a small portion of the act belong in the jurisdiction of AGVA.15
+Actors, on the other hand, who play an instrument during a small portion of the act belong in the jurisdiction of AGVA.

 The American Federation of Musicians occasionally has made monetary contributions to support striking unions.
 In 1910, it helped striking streetcar workers in Philadelphia.
 The most important link with another union, however, has been a long and pleasant relationship of nearly 30 years with the International Alliance of Theatrical and Stage Employees (AFL).
 IATSE comprises the stage hands and the motion picture operators.
 In 1913 these two unions signed a national agreement of cooperation and assistance, although agreements on a local basis already had been negotiated.
 On many occasions over the years, each of these unions supported the other during periods of critical relations with employers and each conducted numerous sympathetic strikes in the theaters at the request of the other.
 Together they supported the Actors Equity strike of 1919, which enabled the actors to organize successfully.
 However, the New York courts denied the right of IATSE to strike in sympathy with the AFM, when an opera company utilized electrically transcribed recordings of the musical score to produce the orchestra accompaniment.
-In 1941, the Court of Appeals said: "For a union to insist that machinery be discarded in order that manual labor may take its place and thus secure additional opportunity of employment is not a lawful labor objective."
-The dispute was not settled, however, until 1945.
+In 1941, the Court of Appeals said: "For a union to insist that machinery be discarded in order that manual labor may take its place and thus secure additional opportunity of employment is not a lawful labor objective."16 The dispute was not settled, however, until 1945.
 Nevertheless, in spite of the close relationship between the AFM and the IATSE, the agreement between them was abrogated in 1942 when satisfactory terms of a new pact could not be worked out.
-Over the course of the years, the AFM has not needed much support from other unions.
+Over the course of the years, the AFM has not needed much support from other unions is more than adequate to meet the expenditures and the net worth of the union continues to rise.
+Finance operations are divided among three funds, the general fund, the theater defense fund, and one which now has only slight importance, the recording and transcription fund.
+The main source of revenue of the AFM is derived from the ten per cent tax levied on traveling orchestras, of which the three per cent kept by the national union amounts to well over three-quarters of a million dollars annually.
+The other important receipts in the general fund are the per capita tax on the locals, interest on investments, fines levied on members and locals, subscription fees to the International Musician, and taxes from radio engagements.
+The radio tax, a charge of 15 per cent, is paid by traveling orchestras or guest conductors who play a commercial radio engagement over a radio network in another local's jurisdiction.
+The tax is based on the local's scale price and a fifth of the amount collected is the share which goes to the local.
+Traveling orchestras, however, may not play any radio engagement which is purely local in character, without the permission of the local which has jurisdiction.

-Finances of the National Union
+• Finances of the National Union